andyatkinson/andyatkinson.github.io/_posts/2024-05-28-top-5-postgresql-surprises-from-rails-developers.md

 WHERE completed_at IS NOT NULL;
 ```

-The query that uses this index *filters* on the `driver_id` column, but performs an aggregation (an `AVG()`) on the `rating` column.
+This index supports a query that filters on the `driver_id` column.
+The Rideshare query also performs an aggregation (an `AVG()`) on the rating column.

-The `rating` column is listed after the `INCLUDE` keyword, making it a "payload" column.
+The `rating` column is not used for filtering, but is needed in the `SELECT` clause.
+The index uses `INCLUDE` then specifies `rating`, making it a payload column, and making this index usable as a covering index.

-In addition to being a covering index, this index uses a `WHERE` clause, limiting the included rows, making it a [partial index](https://www.postgresql.org/docs/current/indexes-partial.html).
+Besides being a covering index, this index also uses a `WHERE` clause that limits the rows that are included, making it a [partial index](https://www.postgresql.org/docs/current/indexes-partial.html).

-Here the index selects only rows with their `completed_at` timestamp set, in other words, the "completed" trips.
-Besides benefitting read performance, using a partial index also lessens the write latency by lessening the rows needing to be maintained in the index.
+How does that work?
+The index definition selects rows with their `completed_at` timestamp set, in other words, the *completed* trips.
+This reduces the total set of rows that need to be processed.

+Besides benefitting read performance with a smaller index that's faster to access, the partial index reduces write latency by limiting the rows that need to be maintained as index entries.

 There you have it.
-The index above is a "covering, partial index," and these types of specialized indexes combine multiple indexing tactics, yielding powerful results that minimize write latency and greatly reduce read latency with efficient index scans and index only scans.
+We've used a covering, partial index to support our query.
+These types of specialized indexes combine multiple tactics to minimize write and read latency, allowing the planner to choose efficient index scans and index-only scans.

 ## 2. Viewing Pages Accessed
-Pages (or *buffers*) are storage concepts that most web application developers don’t tend to know about, as they are more of an implementation detail of how PostgreSQL stores table and index data.
-However, it’s beneficial to understand pages because we can get insights into query performance by studying the number of pages accessed.
+Pages (or buffers) are storage concepts related to how PostgreSQL stores table and index data within fixed size units on disk.
+Understanding pages and buffers is a critical part of reducing the latency for our queries.

-Whether PostgreSQL is accessing one row or all rows stored in a page, when fetching the data needed for a query, PostgreSQL loads full pages.
-For a given query, we can see exactly how many pages are loaded.

-Why do we care?
-We care because loading pages incurs I/O latency, which lengthens the execution time of our queries.
+As users, we think of table rows as data.
+Within PostgreSQL, data rows are stored in fixed size units called pages.
+When we access even a single row of data, PostgreSQL loads the whole page where that row is stored.
+When rows exist in different pages, PostgreSQL needs to load all of the pages for all of the rows that the query needs.

+Loading pages of data from the file system contributes to the latency of our queries.
 The less I/O latency our queries have, the faster they execute.

-We can use PostgreSQL observability tools to look at the number of pages being loaded.
+You might have guessed it, but our goal then is to understand how many pages are being accessed, and see if we can make query or index changes so that fewer pages are accessed.

-How do we do that?
-To do that, we’ll use the `BUFFERS` parameter with `EXPLAIN`.
+How do we find the number of pages accessed?
+We can do that by exploring how our query is planned, using the `BUFFERS` parameter with `EXPLAIN`.

-The full command is one we’d run from a SQL client like psql, as `EXPLAIN (ANALYZE, BUFFERS) <query>` replacing "\<query\>" with the SQL query.
+To try that out, use a SQL client like psql and run `EXPLAIN (ANALYZE, BUFFERS) <query>` replacing "<query>" with your SQL query.
+The `BUFFERS` parameter shows the number of buffers (or pages) accessed and where they are coming from.
+Buffers can be accessed from an internal memory buffer cache, or outside of it.

-Besides the quantity of pages, PostgreSQL shows us whether the buffers were from the buffer cache or not.
-The buffers are 8kb in size by default.
-PostgreSQL will show us whether 1 or 1000 buffers were accessed, and we can multiply that figure by the page size to determine how much data is being accessed.
+Buffers are 8kb in size by default.
+How do we translate this into a more familiar unit for disk drives like megabytes per second?
+To calculate that, we can multiply the number of buffers by the 8kb page size.
+Technically it's not precisely kilobytes, but we can use kilobytes and megabytes for a very close approximation.

+Interpreting the number of pages accessed as " megabytes moved" makes the data movement a little more tangible, especially if we know the MB/s speeds of our hard drives or SSDs.

-Converting the pages into megabytes helps make it a more familiar measurement unit.
-For example, by accessing 10,000 pages at an 8kb page size, we're accessing 80MB of data.
-If our disk accessed 10MB/second, that means it would take at least 8 seconds!
-Modern drives are much faster, but this approach helps to relate pages (or *buffers*) to storage access speed.
+For example, for a query that accesses 10,000 pages, using an 8kb page size, we known  approximately 80MB of data is being accessed or "moved."
+To keep things simple, imagine our disk access speed is 10MB/second.
+This means it would be at least 8 seconds to access the data for our query.

+Fortunately modern drives are much faster than 10MB/second.
+However, the takeaway here is to translate pages accessed into megabytes/second, to help understand storage access latency.
+Remember that we want to access as few pages as possible!

 Learn more about inspecting pages in ['Rows Removed By Filter', Inspecting Pages, Buffer Cache — Part Two](http://andyatkinson.com/blog/2024/03/05/PostgreSQL-rows-removed-by-filter-part-2).

 ## 3. Ordering Topics
-Developers had questions about different topics related to ordering queries and columns in indexes.

-Databases work well with ordered data when its accessed, stored, and for query planning.
-As developers, we can benefit by providing ordered data in queries and indexes.
+Databases work better when data is stored and accessed with a sort order, and when the orderings match.
+It's beneficial to use data types that support ordering like integers and characters.

-An audience member pointed out ordering columns in their indexes.
-Indeed, when we add columns to a B-Tree index, columns are ordered ascending by default.
-What if the query wants that column in descending (`DESC`) order?
+An audience member asked about setting a column order in indexes.
+A B-Tree index in PostgreSQL orders the column data in ascending order by default.
+However, we can flip this, which can help when columns want data in descending (`DESC`) order.

-We may want to set the column order in descending order in the index definition.
-Here’s an example:
+To do that, we might create an index that sets descending order for the `completed_at` column like below.

 ```sql
 CREATE INDEX ON trips (completed_at DESC);
 ```

-Another concept related to ordering unrelated to index design or query design is using positional arguments.
+Another concept related to order, but for writing SQL queries, is using positional arguments.

-When writing SQL queries and using `ORDER BY`, we can use positional arguments to refer to a column in the `SELECT` clause based on the position starting from 1, where the column is.
+For SQL queries with an `ORDER BY` clause, we can use positional arguments to refer to the column in the `SELECT` clause by its position rather than its name.
+The first position is 1 (not 0).
+Let's consider the example below.

-For example:

 ```sql
 SELECT id, first_name